SPEAK WITH A TEAM MEMBER (770) 920-6030

 Cons:

-• If you own properties in multiple states, the probate must be complete in all states.
+• If the deceased owned real estate in multiple states, the probate must be completed in all states.

 Advantages and Disadvantages of a Trust